Code-Institute-Submissions/social/README.md

 ### User Stories

--   As a Site User I can create a post so that I can share it with others.
--   As a Site User I can add a category to my post so that others know what it relates to.
--   As a Site User I can add a comment to posts so that I can engage with the author.
+#### Site User

 -   As a Site User I can view a feed of posts so that I can easily read them.
 -   As a Site User I can click on a post so that I can read it in full and view comments.
 -   As a Site User I can view post comments so that I can see what the community is talking about.
+-   As a Site User I can view the date a post or comment was made so that I know how recent it is
 -   As a Site User I can sign up for an account so that I can create and comment on posts.
--   As a Site User I can view the date a post or comment was made so that I know how recent it is
 -   As a Site User I can view a paginated post feed so that I can select which post to view

+#### Authenticated User

+-   As a Site User I can create a post so that I can share it with others.
+-   As a Site User I can add a category to my post so that others know what it relates to.
+-   As a Site User I can add a comment to posts so that I can engage with the author.
 -   As a Site User I can modify my posts so I can correct any errors made.
 -   As a Site User I can modify my comments so I can correct any errors made.

--   As a Site User I can upvote a post so that I can interact with the poster
--   As a Site User I can view post like count so that I can see how popular it is
+#### Site Admin

 -   As a Site Admin I can manage users' posts so that I can remove posts that break site policy.

 ### Database Schema / Models